pilinsin/easy-voting/README.md

 ## Feature
 * Anonymity
-* Re-voting
+* Revote
-* Confirmation of every voting data
+* Confirmation of every voting data by anyone
 * Counting by anyone